haum/micropython-aiowebserver/README.md

 instead of a directory forces the mimetype without reading the default dictionary.

-If present, `timestamp` is used to calculate an ETAG based on this value and the path of the file.
-This ETAG is used by modern browsers to avoid downloading the file if they already have it in cache.
-It can be any string-convertible value, but the conversion should be different from the one used with old files versions.
-As a consequence, using the date of the last update can be a good idea, hence the name of the parameter.

 The function can send gzipped files.
-The path should be without the `.gz` extension.
+The path should be without the `.gz` extension, which would automatically be added by the function if the file without this extension does not exist.
 If the path is a directory, it will serve `index.htm` inside.

+The function uses `os.stat` to compute an ETAG to avoid sending files that are already in the cache of the browser.

-The funcion uses a lock to avoid sending multiple files in parallell that could saturate the low RAM of the target.
+The function uses a lock to avoid sending multiple files in parallel that could saturate the low RAM of the target.

 ### Returned status